 How we get you to the moon is a matter of identifying the right mix of tools and tactics that will make it happen.
 We don’t just specialize in building space helmets.
 We’re not a one-trick pony.
 Consider us NASA, and you the avid young space explorer raring to touch foot on a foreign satellite.
-Better yet, consider us SpaceX, and you an eager young Elon Musk looking to colonize another planet.
+Better yet, consider us SpaceX, and you an eager Elon Musk looking to colonize Mars.
 Your job is to dream, our job is to bring together the right people and tools to make it happen.
 Yes, we do a lot.
 We do a lot because that is what it takes to get you to the moon.

 I’ll leave you with this.
 What is your nearly impossible dream?
-Your audacious goal?
+Your wildly audacious goal?
 Your vision for tomorrow that you know you could achieve if you simply put in the time and effort.
 What could tomorrow become if you would simply define it?
 Take that step.
 Make that call.
 Stand up and say: